Math 5248: Cryptology and Number Theory

 Material covered on Wed Jan 22: section 1.2 and parts of sections 1.4 - 1.6 of Chapter 1.

 Textbook exercises 1.2.13, 1.2.17, 1.6.01 (10 pts each) and 1.2.23 (20 pts).

 Important note: In 1.2.17, assume that m is positive.
 (The claimed result is false if m is negative.

 It would be a good (ungraded) exercise to find a counterexample to the claim of this problem when m is negative.)

-Material covered the week of Feb 4: rest of Chapter 1 and of sections 26.1 and 26.2, covered lightly
+Material covered the week of Feb 3: more from Section 26.2, covered lightly

-Material covered the week of Feb 11: a bit more material from Chapter 2, cover Chapter 4, start
+Material covered the week of Feb 10: finished Chapter 2, covered Chapter 4, started

 In class mid-term.
-Material to be covered: Material to be covered: chapters 1, 2, 4, and sections
+Material to be covered: chapters 1, 2, 4, and sections

 6.1, 6.4, 26.2, and 26.3.